Our Official 2013 Highland Games Results

 - Dave Barron

-This is Celtic Classic’s sixth year of hosting the official U.S. National Highland Athletic Championships and being witness to many World Records being set!
+This is Celtic Classic’s tenth year of hosting the official U.S. National Highland Athletic Championships and being witness to many World Records being set!

 Professional highland athletes compete all season to make it to the Celtic Classic.
 The top 10 point earners secure a spot at the Celtic Classic.